 Inga is the Director of the Working Group on Menstrual Health & Gender Justice and a member of the Executive Committee of the Center for the Study of Social Difference.
 She leads the programming on socio-economic rights in the Institute for the Study of Human Rights.
 She is affiliated faculty at the Institute for Research on Women, Gender and Sexuality, the Columbia Water Center in the Earth Institute, the Economic and Social Rights Working Group at the Human Rights Institute at the University of Connecticut, and the Center on Law and Social Transformation at the University of Bergen, Norway.
 Previously, she was in residence as a visiting scholar at the Center for Human Rights and Global Justice at NYU, at Stellenbosch (South Africa) and at Berkeley.

 Inga teaches in the interdisciplinary human rights program at the graduate and undergraduate level and serves as the program's Director of Undergraduate Studies.

 From 2009 to 2014 she was the Legal Adviser to the UN Special Rapporteur on the Human Rights to Water and Sanitation, Catarina de Albuquerque, who was appointed by the UN Human Rights Council.
 Inga has also consulted for various international organizations and NGOs including the European Parliament; the Food and Agriculture Organization of the United Nations; the Global Initiative for Economic, Social and Cultural Rights; the United Nations Development Programme; the Centre on Housing Rights and Evictions; WaterAid; the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ); and the Water Supply and Sanitation Collaborative Council (WSSCC).

-Inga holds a German law degree and a doctorate in public international law (summa cum laude).
-Her thesis focuses on the human right to water and its implications for water allocation.
+Inga holds a German law degree and a doctorate in international human rights law (summa cum laude).